-This adopts half of the functionality of the advanced warfare center, since staffing it with an engineer doubles the recovery speed of your wounded soldiers.
-You can also put soldiers here for a few days to remove any negative traits they have acquired, much like the Sanitarium in Darkest Dungeon.
-Adding the Hypervital Module lets you bring wounded soldiers up to full health just for a single mission, returning to their previous state afterwards, though you can only do this once per game, per soldier.
-This is a medium priority to build, but becomes more important in Ironman mode, or if you’re focusing on cultivating a smaller, more elite squadron instead of a wide, rotating cast.
+This assumes half of the advanced warfare center’s functionality because staffing it with an engineer increases the healing rate of your injured fighters.
+You can also place your soldiers here for several days to eliminate any adverse characteristics they have procured, much like the Sanitarium in Darkest Dungeon.
+Adding the Hypervital Module allows you to return hurt soldiers back to total wellness only for an individual mission, reverting to their former state immediately following.
+However, you can only do this one time per game, per fighter.
+This is a medium priority to develop but grows more critical in Ironman mode, or if you’re concentrating on generating a more modest, elite unit rather than a broad, rotating character lineup.

-Expanding upon the advanced warfare center’s ability to give your soldiers bonus skills from other classes, the training center utilizes War of the Chosen‘s new system of individual and shared ability points to buy upgrades from any level in the class, including a random selection of a few out-of-class powers.
+Elaborating on the advanced warfare center’s ability to provide your warriors with premium talents from other classes, the training center employs War of the Chosen‘s new method of personal and shared skill points to purchase upgrades from any level in the course, including a random assortment of out-of-class powers.

-You can also take soldiers out of commission for a few days to retrain their abilities instead of learning new ones, which will refund their personal AP (but not any XCOM AP) you spent on them.
-This is also where you train soldiers to upgrade their bonds past the first level.
-Since it takes a while before your soldiers reach level two bonds, and it’s not necessarily worth investing a lot of points in additional abilities until you have a more developed squad, this is a lower priority build, but you will definitely want it by the mid-game.
+You can also remove fighters from their duty for a few days to retrain their skills rather than acquiring new ones, which will refund their personal AP (but not any XCOM AP) you used on them.
+This is also where you prepare soldiers to raise their bonds beyond the primary level because it takes a while before your warriors move to level two bonds.
+And it doesn’t necessarily merit investing loads of points in extra abilities until you have a more refined crew, which is a lower priority build.
+Still, we know you will want it by the time you reach mid-game.